 - A home visit may be conducted prior to adoption

-- A contract will be signed and the time of adoption
+- An agreement will be signed and the time of adoption

-- An adoption donation is required to help defray the cost of the pets spay/neuter and vaccines
+- An adoption donation is required to help defray the cost of the pet's veterinary care, spay/neuter and vaccines

 - Applicant must demonstrate financial means to care for the pet